Installation of the Yang di-Pertuan Agong: Presentation of the Quran

 After the commencement, the Grand Chamberlain then asks the King's consent to bring the ceremonial regalia for the installation.
 After granting the approval, he then walks off the hall, and then leads a second group of bearers entering the hall led by the Ceremonial Chief (Datuk Penghulu Istiadat), with the Nobat playing Menjunjung Duli at the background and carrying the Quran, Government Keris, Proclamation of Installation and Oath of Installation in golden-robed trays.

 The second group later takes their places, and the Grand Chamberlain, after being given permission by the King, hands the Quran to him, who then kisses it and later places it in a table between the thrones of the King and his Queen Consort.
 This symbolises the King's duties and responsibilities as the Head of Islam.
 The other items are then placed on a separate table, and the bearers exit.

 Proclamation of installation by the Prime Minister

 The Prime Minister then formally proclaims the full enthronement of the King with these words:

 In the name of God, Most Gracious, and Most Merciful:

-this is to proclaim to all the people of Malaysia that His Royal Highness N. has been duly elected by Their Royal Highnesses the Rulers of Malaysia, having been met as the Conference of Rulers, and today, on this auspicious and glorious day and time, shall be installed as the duly enthroned ruler of the Malaysian Nation with the title and honor of His Majesty the (numbering) King of the Federation of Malaysia.
+this is to proclaim to all the people of Malaysia that His Royal Highness N. has been duly elected by Their Royal Highnesses the Rulers of Malaysia, having been met as the Conference of Rulers, and today, on this auspicious and glorious day and time, shall be installed as the duly enthroned ruler of the Malaysian Nation with the title, dignity and honor of His Majesty the (numbering) King of the Federation of Malaysia.

 The Instrument of Proclamation used is first given to him by the Ceremonial Chief after the Grand Chamberlain has been given the King's consent, and after reading it he gives it back to the former.